openl2m/openl2m/README.md

 * and more...

 __Devices Supported:__

 * Aruba AOS-CX switches (via SNMP or REST API)
 * HP/Aruba Procurve switches (via SNMP)
 * HPE Comware switches (via SNMP)
 * Juniper devices (via Junos PyEz API)
 * Cisco switches (some, via SNMP)
 * Generic SNMP devices
-* Any device support by Netmiko library (see SSH devices)
+* Any device supported by the Netmiko library (see SSH devices)
 * Most devices supported by Napalm (read-only)

 See the documentation for more information.

 __What's New:__